Fatman Scoop

-Isaac Freeman III (August 6, 1968 (Note: Some early news reports about Freeman's death stated that he was 53 and/or born in 1971.
-However, others have given his birth year as 1968 and his age as 56, including multiple sources that initially said he was 53 but subsequently issued corrections.) – August 31, 2024), better known by his stage name Fatman Scoop, was an American hip-hop artist.
+Isaac Freeman III (August 6, [1968 or 1971] (Note: Some early news reports about Freeman's death stated that he was 53 and/or born in 1971.
+However, others have given his birth year as 1968 and his age as 56, including multiple sources that initially said he was 53 but subsequently issued corrections.) – August 30, 2024), better known by his stage name Fatman Scoop, was an American hip-hop artist.
 Noted for his booming, raw vocal presence on various hip-hop songs, he was best known for his guest performances on the 2005 singles "Lose Control" by Missy Elliott and "It's Like That" by Mariah Carey, as well as his 1999 sleeper hit single, "Be Faithful" (featuring the Crooklyn Clan), which topped the UK Singles Chart in 2003.

 Early life

 Isaac Freeman III was born on August 6, 1968, in Manhattan, New York City, and grew up in Harlem, the son of Clara and Isaac Freeman Jr. He was educated at Cardinal Hayes High School and the New York Institute of Technology.